Kwon Chang-hoon

-Kwon Chang-hoon (권창훈; born 30 June 1994) is a South Korean professional footballer who plays as an attacking midfielder for K League 1 club Jeonbuk Hyundai Motors and the South Korea national team.
+Kwon Chang-hoon (권창훈; born 30 June 1994) is a South Korean professional footballer who plays as an attacking midfielder for Super League (Indonesia) club Persija Jakarta.

 Early life

-Kwon started playing football when he was in YangJeon Elementary School in Seoul.
-After he graduated from Joongdong Middle School, he went to Maetan High School to join the under-18 team of Suwon Samsung Bluewings.
+Kwon started playing football when he was attending Seoul Yangjeon Elementary School.
+After he graduated from Joongdong Middle School, he entered Maetan High School, which had the under-18 team of K League club Suwon Samsung Bluewings.